 CLICK HERE FOR INFORMATION ON THE GIRLS’ EMERGING TALENT CENTRES

-Click here for news about London’s new ETCs, and if you are a club or league and interested in working with your local Emerging Talent Centre – please register your interest here.
+If you are a club or league and interested in working with your local Emerging Talent Centre – please register your interest here

-It wasn’t just the England players that inspired a nation during EURO 2022.
-The professionalism and quality coaching delivered by Sarina Weigman and her team has rightly gained lots of praise.
+The professionalism and quality coaching delivered by Sarina Weigman and her team continues to impress.

 Would you like to get involved in coaching female players across London?

 The first port of call in the EE Playmaker Course by England Football, which is a free online course to provide you with an introduction.